 (Typically 0-12% of the total budget and capped at 12%)

 Indicate the breakdown of the Brock contribution to the budget in terms of:

 Indicate how the SME contribution will be made:

 Brock University protects your privacy and your personal information.
 The personal information requested on this form is collected under the authority of The Brock University Act, 1964, and in accordance with the Freedom of Information and Protection of Privacy Act (FIPPA) for the administration of the University and its programs and services.
 Direct any questions about this collection to John Wilson at firstname.lastname@example.org.

-Brock University Niagara Region 500 Glenridge Ave., St. Catharines, Ont., L2S 3A1 Canada
+Brock University Niagara Region 1812 Sir Isaac Brock Way, St. Catharines, ON, L2S 3A1 Canada

 [ VISIT BROCK ]

 CAMPUS MAP [ INTERACTIVE ] [ PDF ]